premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-29.What do you mean by the ThreadLocal variable in Java?Explain with an example?
+29.What do you mean by the ThreadLocal variable in Java?Explain with an example?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)